Teeohbee/Teeohbee.github.io/_drafts/hoisting-duck-in-javascript.md

 console.log(duck);      //=> "Donald"
 ```

-This is what javascript 'sees' and runs and it's clear now why that initial duck variable is undefined, it's been declared, scoped to that particular function and thus no longer linked to the parent variable of the same name.
+This is what javascript 'sees' and runs and it's clear now why that initial duck variable is `undefined`.
+It has been declared, scoped to that particular function and thus no longer linked to the parent variable of the same name.
 Yet it hasn't been assigned to anything.

 It's also important to note that we declared and assigned a second variable called duck, only within the scope of that particular function.
 There's nothing in that function that will change the parent classes variable of the same name.
-This is clear when we see that the final console log displays `Donald`, returning the first variable we declared at the top of the code.
+This is obvious when we see that the final `console.log` displays `Donald`, returning the first variable we declared at the top of the code.

 Working through this, and specifically playing around in a basic JS file and the chrome console really helped me to understand exactly what was happening here, and I'm hoping I'll be able to explain it a bit better if I ever encounter a similar question again.